How do you design a language from scratch? Ask a Klingon

 "wIy cha'!
 HaSta! cha yIghuS! 'eH... baH!"

-They were invented on the set with the goal of sounding otherworldly and menacing, just like the warmongering race they belonged to.
-But since then, from just a few words that were little more than gibberish, the Klingon language has become the most widely spoken fictional language in the world, according to the Guinness World Records.
+The words were invented on the set with the goal of sounding otherworldly and menacing, just like the warmongering race they belonged to.
+But since then, from just a few sounds that were little more than gibberish, the Klingon language has become the most widely spoken fictional language in the world, according to the Guinness World Records.

 It was developed by Marc Okrand, a linguist hired to invent more Klingon words for "Star Trek 3," which featured the aliens prominently.